Mitsubishi Heat Pump Controller

 How It Compares

 There are several ways to add smart control to a Mitsubishi heat pump.
-Here is how they differ.
+This one uses the CN105 — a small wired service port inside most indoor units — for direct, two-way control.
+Here's how they compare.

 Cloud Adapter IR Blaster CN105 Serial